pacokleitz/invulnerable/README.md

 - 📊 **Vulnerability Lifecycle Tracking** - Monitor vulnerabilities from discovery to resolution
 - 🔄 **Scan Comparison & Diff** - Track changes between scans to identify new and fixed vulnerabilities
 - 📈 **Metrics & Dashboards** - Real-time insights into your security posture
+- 🔔 **Webhook Notifications** - Configurable alerts to Slack/Teams with severity-based filtering and scan result links
 - 🎯 **Kubernetes-Native** - CRD-based controller for declarative image scanning
 - 🔐 **OAuth2 Authentication** - Support for Google, GitHub, Keycloak, Azure AD, and more
 - 🚀 **Production-Ready** - Helm charts, HPA, and non-root containers